-Using smaller plates has been shown to help people automatically eat fewer calories in some studies.
-Weird trick, but it seems to work (26).
+Using smaller plates has been shown to help some people automatically eat fewer calories (26).

-Anything that increases your awareness of what you are eating is likely to be useful.
+Anything that increases your awareness of what you are eating is likely to be beneficial.

-Keeping healthy food close by can help prevent you from eating something unhealthy if you become excessively hungry.
+Keeping healthy food nearby can help prevent you from eating something unhealthy if you become excessively hungry.

 Doing aerobic exercise (cardio) is an excellent way to burn calories and improve your physical and mental health.

-The best way to prevent this from happening is to do some sort of resistance exercise, like lifting weights.
-Studies show that weight lifting can help keep your metabolism high, and prevent you from losing precious muscle mass (36, 37).
+The best way to prevent this is to do some sort of resistance exercise such as lifting weights.
+Studies show that weight lifting can help keep your metabolism high and prevent you from losing precious muscle mass (42, 43).

 Vegetables and fruits have several properties that make them effective for weight loss.